CambridgeDH/CDH-cookbook/beginner/python/lesson9-concluding-lesson.md

 Another possibility is that you want to do some other more hardcore data analytics/statistics.
 In that case, you are encouraged to take the Introduction to R course which this Cookbook hosts as well.
 While there are powerful statistical modules in Python, R is a programming language designed specifically for statistics.
 Its syntax is streamlined for data analysis, machine learning, and visualisation and some find that if those are their main tasks, it is a more effective language.

 ### File Handling Commands
-We covered some fundamental file handling commands, such as:
+In Lesson 7 we covered some fundamental file handling commands, such as:

 <ul>